DETAILED ACTION

 Regarding to claim 2: Kim et al. disclose a thickness of the inorganic protection layer (12) may be about 100 nm (equivalent to 0.1 µm) or less (par.
 69).
 In the case where the claimed ranges “overlap or lie inside ranges disclosed by the prior art” a prima facie case of obviousness exists.
 In re Wertheim, 541 F.2d 257, 191USPQ 90 (CCPA 1976); In re Woodruff, 919 F.2d 1575, 16 USPQ2d 1934 (Fed.
 Cir.
 1990); In re Geisler, 116 F.3d 1465, 1469-71, 43 USPQ2d 1362, 1365-66 (Fed.
 Cir.
 1997).
 See MPEP 2144.05.

-Regarding to claim 3: Kim et al. disclose the anode layer (11) comprises an second anode layer (11b) (equivalent to an active material) (par.
-30, figure 1) including lithium metal or a lithium alloy (par.
+Regarding to claim 3: Kim et al. disclose the second anode layer (11b) comprises lithium metal (par.
 60).

-Regarding to claim 5: Kim et al. disclose the inorganic protection layer (12) may include silica (SiO2) (par.
+Regarding to claim 5: Kim et al. disclose the inorganic protection layer (12) can be silica (SiO2) (par.
 66).

 Regarding to claim 6: Kim et al. disclose the organic solvents in the electrolyte (24) may be propylene carbonate, ethylene carbonate, fluoroethylene carbonate, vinylethylene carbonate, diethyl carbonate, methylethyl carbonate, methylpropyl carbonate, butylene carbonate, benzonitrile, acetonitrile, tetrahydrofuran, 2-methyltetrahydrofuran, y-butyrolactone, dioxorane, 4-methyldioxorane, N,N-dimethyl formamide, dimethyl acetamide, dimethylsulfoxide, dioxane, 1,2-dimethoxyethane, sulforane, dichloroethane, chlorobenzene, nitrobenzene, dimethyl carbonate, methylisopropyl carbonate, succinonitrile, diethyl glycol dimethyl ether, tetraethylene glycol dimethyl ether, triethyl glycol dimethyl ether, polyethyl glycol dimethyl ether, ethylpropyl carbonate, dipropyl carbonate, dibutyl carbonate, diethylene glycol, dimethyl ether, or a mixture thereof (par.
 127).